feehaam/DB_Sharding/README.md

         region VARCHAR(255) NOT NULL
     );
 ````
-- Similarly, create a database `mysql1` in mySQL container
+- Similarly, create a database `mysql1` in mySQL server (phpMyAdmin container also added to manage DB)
-- Then create a table using the following query
+- Then create a similar table `weather` using the following query
 ````shell
 CREATE TABLE IF NOT EXISTS weather (
         id INT AUTO_INCREMENT PRIMARY KEY,